v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/ediscovery-cases.md

 ## Step 1: Assign eDiscovery permissions to potential case members

 The first step is to assign the appropriate eDiscovery-related permissions to people so you can add them to an eDiscovery case in Step 2.
 You have to be a member of the Organization Management role group (or be assigned the Role Management role) in the Office 365 Security &amp; Compliance Center to assign eDiscovery permissions.
 The following list describes the eDiscovery-related role groups in the Security &amp; Compliance Center.

 - **Reviewer** - This role group has the most restrictive eDiscovery-related permissions.
+The primary purpose of this role group is to allow members to view and access case data in Office 365 Advanced eDiscovery.
 Members of this group can only see and open the list of the cases on the **eDiscovery** page in the Security &amp; Compliance Center that they are members of.
-They can't create cases, add members to a case, create holds, create searches, export search results, or prepare results for Advanced eDiscovery.
-However, members can access cases in Advanced eDiscovery to perform analysis tasks.
+After the user accesses a case in the Security & Compliance Center, they can click **Switch to Advanced eDiscovery** to access and analyze the case data in Advanced eDiscovery.
+They can't create cases, add members to a case, create holds, create searches, preview search results, export search results, or prepare results for Advanced eDiscovery.

 - **eDiscovery Manager** - Members of this role group can create and manage eDiscovery cases.
 They can add and remove members, place content locations on hold, create and edit Content Searches associated with a case, export the results of a Content Search, and prepare search results for analysis in Advanced eDiscovery.
 There are two sub-groups in this role group.
 The difference between these subgroups is based on scope.